skip to main content

 A fast offer has a couple of benefits, to see how serious the candidate is about your role and to weed out any salary or benefits issues ahead of sending out the full contract.
 Ideally you also want to put a deadline on a decision and a contact number for questions in case there may be issues.

-Try and aim for the Verbal offer to contract sent in no more than a working week.
+Try and aim for the verbal offer to contract sent in no more than a working week.

 Conclusion